alexchagan/sports-images-classifier/README.md

 An image classification project on 100 classes of sport genres.
 Uses a pretrained CNN EfficientNetB3 as base with fully connected layer for training.
 The dataset was taken from kaggle and it contains 13000 images with a split of 12000,500,500 for train, val, test.
 The model reaches 0.99 accuracy on test.
+A list of all sports can be found in 'sports-classifier-data/class_dict.csv'

 ![alt text](https://i.ibb.co/kxW0jcy/results-13-0.png)